kaplan81/rick-morty-pwa-workbox/README.md

 What you are building now is a new version of your service worker because more than one byte of the file has changed.
 The browser detects that automatically and assigns a new id number to it.
 But if instead of performing the change on `registerRoute()` we would have changed the `workbox-config.js` and therefore our app shell then the name of the key for the Cache Storage would have needed to be re-assigned too.
 We are lucky that Workbox handles that for us.
 Otherwise we would have to change that key manually every time that the files to precache vary.

-Go to your DevTools Application tab again and what has happened there.
+Go to your DevTools Application tab again and see what has happened there.

 <img src="visuals/service-worker-waiting.png">